zalvexe/ARA5-CTF-Forensic-Quals/The QRazy Chest/Writeup.md

     df.head()
 ```

 From the output file, we can see a lot of string.
-When you try to ```grep flag``` it will give you lot of list
+When you try to ```grep flag``` it will give you lot of results

 ![image](https://github.com/ZalfaNafila/ARA5Forens/assets/92864261/1f4315e4-2ef0-4c5a-aa02-9ef21b0b7a78)